KamlaXPL/KnockoutPlugin/README.md

 # For developers
 I created events for developers, list events:

-> **PlayerEndRescueEvent, PlayerKnokcoutEvent, PlayerStartRescueEvent and PlayerStopRescueEvent**
+> **PlayerEndRescueEvent, PlayerKnockoutEvent, PlayerStartRescueEvent and PlayerStopRescueEvent**

 example of use: